joshuakopman/HueTube/README.md

 node ./app.js

 Node is running on port 7076.
-Ports and bridge IP are configurable via src/Config.js within node.
+Bridge port, IP, and Hue Developer ID are all configurable via src/Config.js within node.
-Be sure to update the angular socketFactory with the corresponding socket.io port.